2.5: Art of Clarity - Paragraphs

 The blaze did not cause any injuries, according to campus police.
 Officials with Student Affairs said that the blaze broke out in Best Burgers Grille when an oven malfunctioned.

-A fire suppression system contained the fire to a small corner of the union.
+A fire suppression system contained the damage to the restaurant's kitchen.

-This activity covers identifying the core concept of a paragraph, distilling narratives down to short paragraphs, and putting full sentence quotes in their own paragraph.
+This activity covers identifying the core concept of a paragraph, distilling descriptive, narrative paragraphs down to short paragraphs, and putting a quote in its own paragraph.

 1. Summarize the following story in your own words in two short paragraphs.
 The summary paragraphs must be shorter than the originals.
 Each paragraph should be 2-3 sentences long.
 No sentence should be longer than 20 words.

-2. Now, take those two paragraphs and distill them again so they are suitable for mass media publication.
+2. Once you have summarized the two paragraphs above into shorter paragraphs, take those two paragraphs and distill them once again so they are suitable for a mass media publication.
 Leave out all unnecessary details.
 Step 2 will be complete when you have two paragraphs of only 1-2 sentences each.

-Stan went to his mother and father sitting at the dining room table.
-"I won a prize, but I think I will give it to her," he said as he gestured to his baby sister.
+Stan found his parents and said, "I won a prize in the drawing, but I think I will give it to her," and he gestured to his baby sister.